cope-systems/bottle-cgi-server/README.md

 # bottle-cgi-server

-A CGI Server Plugin for Bottle.
+An experimental CGI Server Plugin for Bottle.